ProjectPythia/.github/.github/CONTRIBUTING.md

    1. Within `environment.yml`, change `name:` from `cookbook-dev` to `<your-cookbook-name>-dev` (e.g. `cesm-cookbook-dev`) and add all required libraries and other dependencies under `dependencies:`.
 Commit the changes
    1. Create the Conda environment with `conda env create -f environment.yml`.
 If it crashes, try running `conda config --set channel_priority strict`
    1. Activate your environment with `conda activate <env-name>`
+   1. Update the `.github/workflows/nightly-build.yaml` and `.github/workflows/publish-book.yaml` files to include the new name of the environment (ex. `cesm-cookbook-dev`)
 1. Add content
    1. After [creating a new git branch](https://foundations.projectpythia.org/foundations/github/git-branches.html), edit (and duplicate as necessary) the notebook template `notebooks/notebook-template.ipynb` to add your content.
 Add folders to organize notebooks into sections if applicable
    1. Add the notebooks to `_toc.yml`.
 See [`radar-cookbook/_toc.yml`](https://github.com/ProjectPythia/radar-cookbook/blob/main/_toc.yml) for syntax